WANdisco/wandisco-documentation/docs/quickstarts/installation/sandboxes/cdh-sandbox/cdh_sandbox-adlsg2_ld.md

 ## Replication

-Follow the steps below to demonstrate live replication of HCFS data from the HDP sandbox to the ADLS Gen2 container.
+Follow the steps below to demonstrate live replication of HCFS data from the CDH sandbox to the ADLS Gen2 container.

 ### Create replication rule